Insight

 The specific decisions to be made on your behalf in such circumstances would include:

-If it was confirmed before October 2007, some people will still have an arrangement known as enduring power of attorney.
-Otherwise, today there are two types of lasting power of attorney that you can arrange:
+Prior to October 2007, some individuals may have an arrangement called enduring power of attorney.
+Today, there are two types of lasting power of attorney you can arrange:

 If you lose your decision-making ability without a lasting power of attorney in place, these decisions may be left to the Court of Protection to decide on your behalf.
-Your spouse, partner or next of kin will not automatically become your attorney.
-If the Court of Protection agrees that you do not have the mental capacity to make decisions, they could choose a deputy to take care of these matters for you, and they could also make some specific decisions about your property, finances and care.
+Your spouse, partner, or next of kin will not automatically become your attorney.
+If the Court of Protection agrees that you lack mental capacity, they may appoint a deputy to manage your affairs and make decisions about your property, finances, and care.

-Although your loved ones can apply to become deputies, there is a risk that the Court of Protection could make a decision that does not align with your wishes or best interests.
-Not only that, but working with the Court of Protection can make the process much longer, create more difficulties making changes to the arrangements, and incur more fees.
+While your loved ones can apply to become deputies, there is a risk the Court’s decision may not align with your wishes.
+Additionally, working with the Court of Protection can delay decisions, create challenges in altering arrangements, and incur additional fees.

-Naturally, you would wish these matters to be handled by someone you can trust, and who you are certain has your best interests at heart.
-After all, everything from your money to your basic living conditions may eventually be determined by your attorney(s).
+Naturally, you would prefer these matters to be handled by someone you trust, who has your best interests at heart—especially as your attorney(s) will determine everything from your finances to your living conditions.

-There may well be other issues that you may need to consider, our experienced legal team will be able to guide you through this process step-by-step.
+There may be other considerations, but our experienced legal team can guide you through the process, step-by-step.

 Contact Us